-Vietnam's macroeconomic indicators continue to improve, with a reduction in the trade deficit to 535 million euros, the lowest since March 2009.
+Vietnam's macroeconomic indicators continue to improve, with the trade deficit narrowing to 535 million euros, the lowest since March 2009.

 The country has a deficit of 21.8% of turnover from exports, just above the government's target set at 20%.

-The stock market experienced a 13% correction in the VN-Index during the first three weeks of May.
+The stock market saw a 13% correction in the VN-Index during the first three weeks of May.
 However, investors are regaining confidence in global markets.
-For this purpose, important is the role of the monetary policy implemented by the State Bank of Vietnam.
+In this regard, the monetary policy implemented by the State Bank of Vietnam plays a key role.

-Vietnam's population will continue to grow steadily over the next five years and is expected to reach 100.4 million Of people by 2024.
-With an average age of 32 years old, the population represents one of the largest labor forces in Southeast Asia.
+Vietnam's population will continue to grow steadily over the next five years and is projected to reach 100.4 million of people by 2024.
+With an average age of 32 years old, the population represents one of the largest workforces in Southeast Asia.

-The urban population is expected to increase by about +2,7% over the next five years, reaching almost 40 million urban residents, about the 40% of the total population by 2024.
+The urban population is expected to increase by about +2,7% over the next five years, reaching almost 40 million city residents, about the 40% of the total population by 2024.
 Rapid urbanization is driving the growth of the middle class and Vietnam's domestic consumer base.
-Living standards have improved, driven by per capita income growth-the latter will drive consumer spending demand in the coming years.
+Living standards have improved, driven by per capita income growth: the latter element will drive consumer spending demand in the coming years.

-Vietnam's transition from an agrarian economy to an export-oriented manufacturing center is reflected in its trade flows.
-The current e growing number of free trade agreements of Vietnam makes it one of the most globally integrated countries in the region.
+Vietnam's transition from an agrarian economy to an export-oriented manufacturing hub is reflected in its trade flows.
+The current and growing number of free trade agreements Vietnam's makes it one of the most globally integrated countries in the region.

 Source: Viet Nam News